Lufthansa signals end to economy class perk we all took for granted

 Lufthansa may have been forced into the change because one of its core long haul markets is Europe to North America.
 It's in a fight with low coast airlines like Norwegian, British Airways' Level subsidiary, Canada's West Jet and, soon, the US' JetBlue.

-But Hansford said it would be far tricker for Qantas to get away with the same thing as its competition is swankier and less low cost.
+But Hansford said it would be far tricker for airlines such as Qantas (or Air New Zealand) to get away with the same thing as its competition is swankier and less low cost.

 "Qantas won't be able to reduce the level of their offering because the likes of Emirates, Qatar, Cathay and JAL are prepared to offer breakfast so Qantas has to compete."

 Qantas told news.com.au the majority of its long haul flights offered two hot main sized meals.
-Some shorter flights had a lighter second meal but there was still a hot option, such as a warm muffin – not a cold vegetarian snack.
-And it had no plans to change.

 Indeed, in recent years, Qantas has revamped its food offerings by enlarging the main course, making menus more interesting with contemporary choices beyond just "chicken or fish", and offering perks like a welcome drink and hot chocolate.

 It's a move that has now been mimicked by US carrier Delta that, from this month, will offer a revamped long haul food service with bigger dishes and non-alcoholic cocktails in the cheap seats.